apache/accumulo-website/_docs-2-0/administration/replication.md

 Depending on the schema of a table, different implementations of the [WorkAssigner] used could be configured.
 The implementation is controlled via the property {% plink replication.work.assigner %}
 and the full class name for the implementation.
-This can be configured via the shell or `accumulo-site.xml`.
+This can be configured via the shell or `accumulo.properties`.

 Two implementations of [WorkAssigner] are provided: